How to tenderize skirt steak?

 3. Actinidin: Found in kiwi, this enzyme is milder but still effective at tenderizing meat without overly breaking it down.

-These natural tenderizers not only improve texture but also add subtle sweetness and tropical notes to the meat.
+These natural skirt steak tenderizing agents not only improve texture but also add subtle sweetness and tropical notes to the meat, enhancing both flavor and tenderness.

 How to Use Papaya, Pineapple, or Kiwi to Tenderize Skirt Steak